trekhleb/cali-vibe/README.md

 # CaliVibe

+🔗 [trekhleb.dev/cali-vibe](https://trekhleb.dev/cali-vibe)

 > Interactive map for exploring California counties and cities — population, crime rates, temperature, 3D terrain, etc.

-🔗 [trekhleb.dev/cali-vibe](https://trekhleb.dev/cali-vibe)

-Vibecoded for fun: `~98%` of the code was written by Claude Code Opus with a few sprinkles from Gemini 3.1 Pro.
+Vibecoded for fun: `~98%` of the code was written by `Claude Code Opus` with a few sprinkles from `Gemini 3.1 Pro`.

 ## Why